idvxlab/EmotiCrafter/readme.md

 ### 4. Download Pretrained Model or Train Your Own

-####  Option A: Use Pretrained Model (TBD)
+####  Option A: Use Pretrained Model

-You could download the pretrained modal from [this url](https://huggingface.co/spaces/idvxlab/EmotiCrafter/tree/main/model) and place it appropriately.
+You could download the pretrained modal from [this url](https://huggingface.co/idvxlab/EmotiCrafter/tree/main) and place it appropriately.

 ####  Option B: Train Your Own Model